jchanlau/ML_resources/README.md

 # ML_resources

-Links to useful ML resources
+Links to useful ML resources, organized as:

+- Codes: links to packages and programs
+- References: links to articles and online documentation